Updated:

 Driving with a Lower-Limb Amputation

-Driving with below-knee amputations such as if you’re driving with a right-foot prosthesis is still possible:
+Driving with a below-knee amputation (such as if you’re driving with a right-foot prosthesis) is still possible:

 • Some people are able to drive using the original pedals, but many still need to learn how to maneuver their limbs differently.